takemaru/dnet/README.md

 If you found "ok" at the end of test results, the installation would have been done successfully.

-Data format
+Network data
 ---------------------------------------------------------------------

 DNET requires network data, which includes network topology (line connectivity and switch positions), loads, and impedance.
 The data must be formatted by [YAML](http://en.wikipedia.org/wiki/YAML) syntax.
-Since YAML has quite simple rules to format complicated numerical data like distribution network, it is very easy to convert your data to DNET format; see the example, `test/data.yaml` in the DNET package, and you understand the rules readily.

-We explain the formatting rules by using the following example.
+We explain the formatting rules using an example, `test/data.yaml` in the DNET package.
 This example network consists of three feeders and 16 switches, as shown in the figure.

 ![Example network](doc/example_nw.png)

 The data file, `test/data.yaml`, is divided into three parts; nodes, sections, and switches.
+Since YAML rules are quite simple, we believe it is not so difficult to understand it.

+### Nodes

-The node part describes nodes, at which a switch and/or section(s) are connected.
+The "nodes" part describes nodes, at which a switch and/or section(s) are connected.
 In the above example network, nodes are indicated by black or red circles.
-The following data represents some nodes in the above network; three sections are connected at the first line of the node part (i.e., section_-001, section_0302, and section_0303), while a section and a switch is connected at the fourth line (i.e., section_0302 and switch_0010).
+The following YAML data shows some nodes in the example network; three sections are connected at the first line (i.e., section_-001, section_0302, and section_0303), while a section and a switch is connected at the fourth line (i.e., section_0302 and switch_0010).

 ```yaml
 nodes: